 Does Backup4all back up and restore NTFS file and folder permissions?

-Starting with version 4 Backup4all will be able to back up and restore NTFS file and folder permissions.
+Yes, starting with version 4, Backup4all is able to back up and restore NTFS file and folder permissions.

 Which Operating Systems are Compatible with Backup4all?

-Backup4all is compatible with Windows 2000, Windows XP, Windows 2003 Server, Windows 2003 Small Business Server, Windows NT 4.0 systems, Windows Vista, Windows 7 and Windows 2008 Server.
+Backup4all is compatible with the 32/64-bits versions of Windows 10, Windows 8/8.1, Windows 7/Vista/XP and Windows Server 2012/2008/2003.
 It is not compatible with Macintosh and Linux systems (you can however try using emulator software for MAC, such as Parallels Desktop for Mac, or for Linux, such as Wine)

 How can I restore one or more files?